MauriceNino/dashdot/README.md

 <!-- -->

-> Note: The `--mount` flag is needed to correctly determine the network info.
+> Note: The volume mount on `/proc/1/ns/net:/host_ns_net:ro` is needed to
-> If the source part does not correctly resolve for you, you can manually get the
-> path by executing `readlink -f /sys/class/net/DEFAULT_INTERFACE`, where the default
-> interface is mostly named "eth0".
-If you don't want to use this flag, you can instead
-> use `--network host`, but then you will not be able to use custom docker networking
+> correctly determine the network info.
+If you are not able to use this mount,
-> any more.
+> you will need to fall back to `--net host`, or you will only get the network
+> stats of the container instead of the host.

 <!-- -->

 > Note: The volume mount on `/etc/os-release:/etc/os-release:ro` is for the
 > dashboard to show the OS version of the host instead of the OS of the docker
 > container (which is running on Alpine Linux).
 If you wish to show the docker
 > container OS instead, just remove this line.
+If you are not able to use this
+> mount, you can pass a custom OS with the `DASHDOT_OVERRIDE_OS` flag.

 ### Docker-Compose